bseverns/horizon/test/native_dsp/README.md

 - Tiny Arduino/Audio stubs in `stubs/` that pin `AUDIO_SAMPLE_RATE_EXACT` and `AUDIO_BLOCK_SAMPLES` to the familiar 44.1 kHz / 128-sample world.
 - Unity-based smoke tests that push the limiter, smoother, tilt/air/dirt blocks and make sure nothing explodes when fed real signal ranges.
+The host-processor test even synthesizes its own mid/side-rich buffer so you don't need to haul any WAV fixtures around.
 - A repeatable CI-friendly way to say "the math still holds" before you flash hardware.